Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 The comparison between numerical results and the analytical expressions (\ref{eq:Cns}) and (\ref{eq:sz}) for five different clean final Hamiltonians are shown in Fig.~\ref{fig:czzns}.
 The agreement at short times is very good.
 The results confirm that the dynamics is independent of $\Delta_F$ or $\lambda_F$, all curves falling on top of each other.

-The saturation value of $C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ is closest to zero when $E_{\text{ini}}$ is closest to the center of the spectrum.
+The saturation value of $C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ on the left panel of Fig.~\ref{fig:czzns} is closest to zero when $E_{\text{ini}}$ is closest to the center of the spectrum.
 Among the final Hamiltonians considered, this happens for the strongly chaotic and anisotropic $\widehat{H}_F$ ($\Delta_F=0.5,\lambda_F=1$).
-Scaling analysis performed in~\cite{Torres2014arXiv} suggests that in the thermodynamic limit, the saturation value goes to zero for $\widehat{H}_F$ in the chaotic regime.
-In the integrable domain the results indicate a value different than zero and therefore possible memory retainment.
+Scaling analysis performed in~\cite{Torres2014NJP} suggests that in the thermodynamic limit, the saturation value indeed goes to zero for $\widehat{H}_F$ in the chaotic regime.
+In the integrable domain the results indicate a value different from zero and therefore possible memory retainment.

-The fact that we can predict and explain the short-time behavior of a large set of observables constitutes an important first step towards the development of a general and complete picture of the relaxation process of observables in isolated many-body quantum systems.
+The short-time expressions obtained here for experimental observables constitute an important first step towards the derivation of more general analytical expressions for the entire relaxation process.
+Long-time analytical expressions have been obtained for the evolution of the Shannon entropy~\cite{Santos2012PRL,Santos2012PRE} and may shed light on future studies about the observables.